Skip to main content

 What sort of physical activity can I expect?

 Pack your comfy shoes.
 Our trip itineraries include extensive walking each day, often on uneven surfaces, as well as opportunities for hiking, swimming, and more.
-The average day starts by 8am and finishes as early as 3pm or late as 10pm.
+The average day starts by 8am and finishes as early as 3pm or as late as 10pm.
 Our trip is designed to accommodate pregnant people and meet accessibility needs.

 Does Honeymoon Israel make accommodations for individuals with disabilities?